Exploratory Factor Analysis

 There are two methods for driving factor, these two methods are as follows:

-1. Principle component factor analysis method: This method is used when we need to drive the minimum number of factors and explain the maximum portion of variance in the original variable.
+1. Principle component factor analysis method: This method drives the minimum number of factors and explains the maximum portion of variance in the original variable.

-2. Common factor analysis: This method is used when the researchers do not know the nature of the factor to be extracted and the common error variance.
+2. Common factor analysis: Researchers use this method when they do not know the nature of the factor they need to extract and the common error variance.

-Orthogonal rotation: In this method, axis are maintained at 90 degrees, thus the factors are uncorrelated to each other.
+In this method, researchers maintain the axes at 90 degrees, so the factors remain uncorrelated with each other.
 In orthogonal rotation, the following three methods are available based on the rotation:

-A. QUARTIMAX: Rows are simplified so that the variable should be loaded on a single factor.
+A. QUARTIMAX: Researchers simplify the rows so that the variables load on a single factor.

-B. VARIMAX: Used to simplify the column of the factor matrix so that the factor extracts are clearly associated and there should be some separation among the variables.
+B. VARIMAX: Researchers simplify the columns of the factor matrix to clearly associate the factor extracts and ensure separation among the variables.

 C. EQUIMAX: The combination of the above two methods.
 This method simplifies row and column at a single time.